Base64 File Encoder

 Recommended Use: This tool works best for files under 10MB.
 For larger files, consider using command-line tools or server-side encoding.

-Your files are processed entirely in your browser using JavaScript File API.
-No file data is ever sent to any server.
-All encoding happens locally on your device, ensuring complete privacy for sensitive or confidential files.
+All files are processed locally in your browser using the JavaScript File API.
+Zero file data is sent to external servers.
+Encoding runs entirely on your device, ensuring complete privacy for sensitive documents, credentials, and confidential files.
+For encoding images specifically, use the Base64 image encoder.
+To validate the output, use the Base64 validator.